 Which school district serves the west SFV?

-LAUSD with multiple high-rated charter options including El Camino Real Charter HS, Granada Hills Charter HS, and Birmingham Community Charter.
+LAUSD with multiple charter options including El Camino Real Charter HS, Granada Hills Charter HS, and Birmingham Community Charter.

 What's the price range in the west SFV?